 Besides getting a higher return for your money, you get additional protection.
 In the event of your death, disability or even if you are diagnosed with a major illness, your objective of accumulating towards a certain financial objective can still be achieved.
 This is because; the insurance policy you own will pay a lump sum to you or your loved ones.

-Besides accumulating your money at a higher interest rates and having the protection element, your money is being invested in a safe instrument.
+Besides accumulating your money at higher interest rates and having the protection element, your money is being invested in a safe instrument.

 To be fair, there is some truth in what is being said about using insurance as a savings tool.
 It does give a higher interest rate than the bank deposits.
 It does provide you with the protection.
 It does, to a certain extent provide a safer haven for investing.
 However, they are simply half- truths.
 Before you decide putting your hard earned money into it, you would be better off seeing the full picture.
-Consider these points: